- Lovely, bright color screen

-Sleep tracking compared: Xiaomi MI Band 7 (left), Oura Ring 3 (centre) and Garmin Forerunner 955 (right)
+Sleep tracking compared: Xiaomi MI Band 7 (left), Oura Ring 3 (center) and Garmin Forerunner 955 (right)

-Delving into heart rate and SpO2 monitoring and both can be done continuously or you can take on the spot readings.
+Delving into heart rate and SpO2 monitoring and both can be done continuously or you can take on-the-spot readings.
 We found the Mi Band 7 performed well on both fronts here.
-On the spot readings matched up with Garmin's reliable real-time readings and in Xiaomi's daily summaries, resting heart rate data matched up with Garmin and the Oura Ring 3's data.
+On-the-spot readings matched up with Garmin's reliable real-time readings and in Xiaomi's daily summaries, resting heart rate data matched up with Garmin's and the Oura Ring 3's data.

 Resting heart rate compared: Xiaomi MI Band 7 (left) and Oura Ring 3 (right)

-Heart rate additionally fuels other features like stress and PAI scores, with the latter designed to make sure you're getting that heart rate up on a regular basis throughout your week.
+Heart rate additionally fuels other features like stress and PAI scores, with the latter designed to make sure you're getting that heart rate up regularly throughout your week.

 We found that stress tracking in general didn't seem to track us regularly throughout the day while PAI scores feel so far removed from the overall tracking experience that Xiaomi needs to decide a way to bring it more into the picture.

-Xiaomi does also offer support for women's health tracking, which consists of being able to track menstrual cycles while there's also some very simply guided breathing features where the band vibrates when you need to inhale and exhale.
+Xiaomi does also offer support for women's health tracking, which consists of being able to track menstrual cycles while there are also some very simple guided breathing features where the band vibrates when you need to inhale and exhale.

-As a fitness and health tracker, the Mi Band 7 fares okay on both fronts, but doesn't really excel in either department in a really impressionable way.
+As a fitness and health tracker, the Mi Band 7 fares okay on both fronts, but doesn't excel in either department in an impressionable way.